chawins/savio-note/README.md

   - `savio2_gpu`: 2.67 (5.12 / GPU)
   - `savio_1080ti`: 1.67 (3.34 / GPU)
 - Note that if `--cpus-per-task` is fewer than the number of cores on a node, your job will not make full use of the node.
+- When submitting the script, you should not be inside any `conda` environment.

 ## Useful Commands